AlexNeagu123/ShorelineAssessment/README.md

 ![Class Diagram](diag.png)

+# Algorithm Description
+I've designed a singleton called _RobotRegistry_.
+Analogous to a database, this singleton manages a dictionary that maps each robot's **serial number (ID)** to the respective **Robot object**.
+All the operations involving robots are conducted by referencing this Registry solely based on the ID of a robot.
+Furthermore, each **Controller** is assigned a consecutive sequence of robot serial numbers.
+The sequences assigned to the Controllers are disjoint.
+During each round, the workload is executed by the robots first, followed by the controllers.

 # Runnable Simulation
 The executable that should be run is located in the _[ShorelineTask/bin/Debug/net8.0](ShorelineTask/bin/Debug/net8.0)_ folder alongside the corresponding DLLs
 ```